Trump to be subpoenaed by Jan. 6 panel as the ‘central cause’ of Capitol insurrection - NewsBreak

 Trump posted several messages on his social networking site, Truth Social, lashing out at the committee over the course of the two-and-a-half-hour hearing.

-A few addressed the proceedings, attacking Pelosi, Cheney and Hutchinson and again claimed “massive voter fraud.”
+A few of them addressed the proceedings, attacking Pelosi, Cheney and former White House aide Cassidy Hutchinson and again claimed “massive voter fraud.”
 Despite Trump’s longtime insistence that voter fraud was the cause of his election loss, there has been no evidence to support the claim.

 “Why didn’t the Unselect Committee ask me to testify months ago?” one post said.
 “Why did they wait until the very end, the final moments of their last meeting?
 Because the Committee is a total ‘BUST’ that has only served to further divide our Country which, by the way, is doing very badly – A laughing stock all over the World?”